APEX: Action Priors Enable Efficient Exploration for Robust Motion Tracking on Legged Robots: APEX Framework

 \subsubsection{APEX Training}

-For all experiments, we set $\lambda = 0.99$ and $k = 100$ for the action priors.
-Although we introduce two additional hyperparameters, we found these values to be effective across all motion types, including multi-gait policies.
-With the added robustness of APEX to reward scale and sensitivity (Sec.~\ref{subsec:sigma}), the overall tuning effort is greatly reduced.
-All policies are trained on a single NVIDIA RTX $4090$ GPU ($24~GB$), with all APEX policies, including our multi-gait policy, trained for a max of $2000$ iterations, equivalent to approximately $30$ minutes of wall-clock time.
+For all quadruped experiments, we use $\lambda = 0.99$ and $k = 100$ for the action-prior decay.
+Although this introduces two hyperparameters, we found these values to work consistently across motions, including multi-gait policies.
+Combined with APEX's robustness to reward scale and sensitivity (Sec.~\ref{subsec:sigma}), this substantially reduces tuning effort.
+All policies are trained on a single NVIDIA RTX $4090$ GPU ($24~GB$).
+Unless otherwise stated, reference-free APEX policies (including the multi-gait policy) are trained for at most $2000$ iterations (approximately $30$ minutes of wall-clock time).